dsksh/coq-smc/README.md

-# A SAT-based Model Checking in Coq
+# SAT-based Model Checking in Coq

 Specification of SMT-based model checking methods in Coq.
 We aim to verify the correctness of the methods.